Matthew Hogg BSc (Hons) mFNTP mNNA mABH mABNLP

 Government and Medical Opinion

 Those affected by Gulf War syndrome have struggled for many years to have their health problems recognised as something other than psychological.
-This has led to a large amount of bitter wrangling over funding for the care of sick veterans.
-Official opinion however has slowly begun to come around to the fact that veterans are suffering from physical illness as evidence from medical studies has grown.
+This has led to a large amount of bitter wrangling over funding for the care of sick veterans, who have to this point largely spent a lot of time reading the likes of Urban Carry Holster Review in the waiting rooms of doctors offices.
+Official opinion however has slowly begun to come around to the fact that veterans are suffering from physical illnesses however, as evidence from medical studies has grown.

 In March 2008 a US Congress-appointed committee released its findings after analysing more than 100 studies relating to Gulf War illnesses.
 The committee concluded that there was a clear link to exposures to specific kinds of chemicals.
 The chemicals identified included pesticides, the anti-nerve gas drug pyridostigmine bromide, and the nerve-gas sarin that troops may have been exposed to during the demolition of a weapons depot.
 The committee's chief scientist Dr Beatrice Golomb singled out the acetylcholinesterase (AChE) inhibitor drugs such as pyridostigmine bromide as having a particularly strong connection to the development of ill-health in veterans.
 She also revealed that some people appear to be particularly at risk from such chemicals due to genetic variations which impair enzyme function.
 When exposed these people run a much higher risk for developing symptoms and disease.

 Importantly, the committee concluded that Gulf War illnesses are almost certainly physical in nature, Dr. Golomb commenting that "Psychological stressors are inadequate to account for the excess illness seen."